kjivan/text-diagrams/text-diagrams.md

 ---
 # General Tips
 - Give up some layout control
-    - Use minimal controls like directions/line lengths to layout
+    - Not going to be perfect
     - Trust the tool to group
-    - Not going to be perfect
     - Revisit layout near the end
+    - Use minimal controls like directions/line lengths to layout
-- Use a live preview while creating the diagram
+- Use a live preview while working on diagrams
-- Browse the diagrams and see what fits best first
+- Browse the types of diagrams and see what fits best first
-- Try to find the right level of detail on the diagram
+- Try to keep your diagrams minimal

 ---
 # Plant UML